anhthais/ORMazing/README.md

 1. Run Docker Container for SQL Server

 ```
-cd .\DemoProgram\DB
+cd .\DemoProgram
 docker-compose up -d
 ```

-This will pull the latest SQL Server image from Docker Hub, create a container, and expose it on port 1433.
+This will pull the latest SQL Server image from Docker Hub, create a container, expose it on port 1433 and initialize `DemoDB`.

 2. Build and run the solution